istd50043-2023-spring/lecture_notes/l5_storage.md

 Page is the basic unit of data storage from the memory (RAM) perspective, determined by the DBMS configuration.

-Block is the basic unit of data storage from the physical disk (hard diks) perspective, determined by the OS configuration.
+Block is the basic unit of data storage from the physical disk (hard disk) perspective, determined by the OS configuration.

 These two might or might not be in sync in terms of size.

 From now onwards, for the ease of reasoning, we assume a page is of the same size of a block unless we specifically define otherwise.

-### Inside a Page
+### What is Inside a Page

 Besides a set of tuples/records, a page contains

-* the meta information (also known as the header, which be discussed in a few paragraphs away in this unit)
+* the meta information (also known as the header)
-* the index and the log, which be discussed in the upcoming unit.
+* the index and the log

+we will defer the discussion until the next unit.

 ## Cache system - Buffer Pool